-Following a few hectic weeks, I finally had a chance to sit down and write about our little girls’ trip to Paris in October.
-This marked Siella and Gemma’s second time traveling to the city of love this year, having been there back in February for my birthday.
+Following a few hectic weeks, I finally had a chance to sit down and write about our little girls’ trip to Paris in a few years ago.
+This marked Siella and Gemma’s second time traveling to the city of love this year, having been there for my birthday a few years ago.
 That was with the entire family, so I was excited to see what kind of trouble I could get into with my little ladies.
 Sure, we repeated some of the must see destinations, but Paris is endless, so we had so many new experiences for the second round.

 Since we had logged most of the touristy staple attractions during our first trip, I was adamant about not feeling rushed.
 I wanted to hit all the shopping, and new sights in order to make this ultimate girly trip a success!
 First off, let me fill you in on where we stayed.
 I discovered onefinestay which offer short term stays in the high end homes.
 Their 24/7 concierge service can assist with your day-to-day needs including airport transfers, grocery deliveries and restaurant reservations to babysitting, entertainment tickets and bespoke city experiences.
 Amenities like this are priceless to me, especially when traveling overseas.
 We’ve rented many many apartments and houses all over the world, and none of them offered us a concierge like this one!